 In terms of practical results, there is plenty of empirical evidence of the effectiveness of SuperSlow, but no evidence that would prove it is more effective than traditional high intensity training methods.
 The fact that a particular method has produced a particular result is not proof that equal or better results could not have been achieved by another method.

 My experience with both my own training and working with hundreds of clients over the past 15 years leads me to believe there is no significant difference in results between SuperSlow and more moderate repetition speeds when similar loads and workout volume and frequency are used.
-The degree of effort and appropriateness of the program to the individual’s goals and their response to exercise are far more important than whether they lift the weight in two seconds or ten.
+The degree of effort and appropriateness of the program to the individual’s goals and their response to exercise are far more important than whether they lift the weight very slowly or at a more moderate speed.

 High Load/Low TUL Versus Low Load/High TUL